darrylma/machine_learning_exercise_prediction/Machine_Learning_to_Predict_Type_of_Exercise.md

 ## Prediction Models

-A few prediction models were chosen to try and solve this classification problem: decision tree, random forest and gradient boosting method.
+A few prediction models were chosen to try and solve the classification problem: decision tree, random forest and gradient boosting method.

 ### Decision Tree

-The following code uses the training set to fit a decision tree model, predicts the classe outcome for the validation set, and reports the confusion matrix and accuracy of the prediction model.
+The following code uses the training set to fit a decision tree model, predicts the classe outcome on the validation set, and reports the confusion matrix and accuracy of the prediction model.

 ```r